Gifted & High Performers

 Welcome

-Gifted people may struggle to find therapy that really fits.
+Gifted, high performing and high IQ people may struggle to find therapy that really fits.
+Does this sound like you?

-Gifted therapy tends to work well with a fast-paced clinician who can metaphorically 'play with ideas'.
+Gifted therapy, high performer therapy and high IQ therapy tends to work well with a clinician who can metaphorically 'play with ideas', match your pace and tailor therapy to your unique profile.
 Within gifted therapy, the client and clinician are co-collaborators who uncover, analyze, test and refine together.
-Successful gifted therapy is frequently a non-heirarchical meeting of minds.
+Successful gifted therapy is frequently a non hierarchical meeting of minds.

-We work with gifted and high IQ emerging adults (16+), adults and seniors in Pennsylvania.
+At Therapy 2.0, we work with gifted, high performing and high IQ emerging adults (16+), adults and seniors in Pennsylvania.

 -